The slaughter of farmed animals in the UK

-In the UK, there are over 350 licenced slaughterhouses.
-Secrecy surrounds the killing business and individuals and animal welfare organisations are rarely permitted to visit slaughterhouses.
-Even the government's own advisory body, the Farm Animal Welfare Council, has been refused access to some of the larger plants.
-Viva! has been able to obtain video footage of stunning and killing and we have also reviewed the latest scientific research on slaughter.
+In 2016, there were 278 licensed slaughterhouses in Britain.
+Animal welfare organisations are rarely permitted to visit slaughterhouses however Viva! has been able to obtain video footage of stunning and killing.
+We have also reviewed scientific research on slaughter.
 As a result, we have built up an extremely disturbing picture of the reality of Britain's killing factories.

 How many animals are killed?

-This included 9.8 million pigs, nearly 15 million sheep, 18 million turkeys, 14 million ducks and geese, 975 million broiler chickens, 40 million so-called 'spent' hens and over 2.6 million cattle.
+This include over 10 million pigs, over 15 million sheep, 16 million turkeys, 14 million ducks and geese, 975 million broiler chickens, 40 million so-called 'spent' hens and over 2.6 million cattle.
 Add to that 4.5 billion fish and 2.6 billion shellfish you have a total of over 8 billion animals killed in the UK each year.

 Legislation and enforcement

-The Meat Hygiene Service (MHS) is responsible for ensuring that legislation is being enforced in UK abattoirs.
+The Food Standards Agency (FSA) is responsible for ensuring that legislation is being enforced in UK abattoirs.
 Official veterinary surgeons (OVSs) monitor hygiene and welfare standards with meat hygiene inspectors.
-The MHS has been criticised by the European Commission for not having enough OVSs in both poultry and red meat abattoirs.
-OVSs are only obliged to observe slaughter once a day and Viva! fears that meat hygiene inspectors spend most of their time monitoring hygiene procedures once animals have been killed, rather than observing stunning and slaughter.
+The FSA has been criticised by the European Commission for not having enough OVSs in both poultry and red meat abattoirs.
+OVSs are only obliged to observe slaughter once a day and Viva! fears that inspectors spend most of their time monitoring hygiene procedures once animals have been killed, rather than observing stunning and slaughter.